jpass23/Openings/README.md

 ## Future Plans

 1. Add more openings.
-There are currently only 3 in the app but there are over 1000 that have been named
+There are currently only 5 in the app but there are over 1000 that have been named
     - Pull the list of openings out into an external database so that these don't clog up the swift file
 2. Animate the moves.
 Currently the pieces just disappear from their current square and appear at the new square.
-I would like to use the GeometryReader to animate the path inbetween.
+I would like to use something like the GeometryReader to animate the path inbetween.
-3. Flesh out the Practice section.
-There is almost nothing done here.
+3. Finish fleshing out the Practice section.
+Add sounds and make the computer play the opposing moves.
 4. Add more customizable settings.
-Currently the only setting is board color.